 Finally, nighttime temps in late February are not typically cold enough to support formation of multiple layers of ice.
 While most late February evenings are below freezing, ice making at temperatures just below freezing often requires several hours before the warm 55 degree water from the hydrants refreezes and forms a new layer of ice.
 Unable to make multiple ice layers nightly, ice making efforts become futile.

-Note: If the temperature and/or wind chill factor reaches -10° or below, the rinks will be considered closed and the warming shelters will not be open.
+Note: If the temperature and/or wind chill factor reaches -10° or below, the rinks will be considered closed.